nametaggle/nametaggle.github.io/procedures/010-NewUserSignup/index.md

     <br><br>
     <span class="procedure-hint">
     Hint: For most Apple users, the best option is to "Sign-in with Apple".
-For most Android users, the best option is sign in with Google.</span>
+For most Android users, the best option is "Sign in with Google".</span>

     <br><br>
     <span class="procedure-hint">